 5 Interference mitigation techniques

-In general, mutual compatibility between radiolocation, aeronautical radionavigation and meteorological radars is fostered by the scanning of the antenna beams, which limits main beam couplings.
+In general, mutual compatibility between radiolocation (except ground based meteorological radars) and aeronautical radionavigation is fostered by the scanning of the antenna beams, which limits main beam couplings.
 Additional mitigation is afforded by differences between the waveforms of the two types of radars and the associated rejection of undesired pulses via receiver filtering and signal processing techniques such as limiting, sensitivity time control and signal integration.
 Additionally, interference can be mitigated by separation in carrier frequency or discrimination in time through the use of asynchronous pulse rejection/suppression techniques.
 In radar-to-radar interactions, separation in frequency is not always necessary for compatible operation because high degrees of isolation in power coupling and in time either occur naturally or can be achieved by good design.
 Additional details of interference mitigation techniques employed by radar systems are contained in Recommendation ITU-R M.1372.

 ______________